-Now, I’m not “every moment has to be a teaching moment” dad, but I figured this was probably opportunistic moment to show the little guy how much things cost.
+Now, I’m not “every moment has to be a teaching moment” Papa, but I figured this was probably an opportunistic moment to show the little guy how much things cost.
 In the game, to purchase items in shops, you simply approach them at a table and select them.
 Your display changes to show more details about your choice, including how much in-game money you have (in rupees), the price of the item, and how many are in stock.

 Looking at the display I can ask him what ingredient we are buying, how much it costs, and how much money we have left.
-If anything, he’s getting a sense for what the number represent in essence, and definitely not what the mathematical (or financial) impact is, but I think it’s good exposure.
+If anything, he’s getting a sense for what the number represents in essence, and definitely not what the mathematical (or financial) impact is, but I think it’s good exposure.

 After collecting our ingredients, we warp back to Link’s house in Hateno Village.

 My son sometimes likes to have a look inside the house, but what we’re really looking for is the big cooking pot outside the house (side note, we can technically cook at a stable or town etc but there’s something familiar about going back to the house at the end of the day and doing it there).